 Sars-Cov-2, informally Coronavirus or Covid-19, is wreaking havoc across the globe.
 Nobody is immune to its economic impact, from now-closed small businesses to large companies struggling to supply consumers and keep employees safe.
 The cannabis industry is no exception, but there are some notable positives in an otherwise dismal economy, as well as some long-term implications for all involved.

 The effect of the lockdown is immense across all sectors.
 In response to the virus, authorities implemented measures to prevent its spread, which include social distancing, mask and glove wearing, and staying at home.
 Of course, such measures mean only some folks are working, those providing essential services.
 Industry has come to a grinding halt.

 However, cannabis stores remain open, as well as weed delivery services.
 According to the Los Angeles Times, California Governor Gavin Newsom emphasized the health benefits of marijuana make it an essential service and that they outweigh the risks of staying open.
 Although some call this move reckless, most are in favor of having pot during lockdown, but the virus has several impacts nonetheless.

 Disruption of Supply Chain

-Despite an overabundance of cannabis in California, and the United States overall, the pandemic sure did expose just how vulnerable its supply chain really is.
+Despite an overabundance of cannabis in California, and the United States overall, the Covid-19 sure did expose just how vulnerable its supply chain really is.
 This is especially true for companies sourcing stock from markets overseas, like hardware for vaporizers, packaging, and other accessories.
 When China shut manufacturing at the outbreak’s start, folks began looking domestically for supplies.

 However, these local alternatives proved practically nonexistent.
 Now that China is reopening its factories, companies sourcing from Asia and other global sources will soon resume supply.
 It will take longer, though, and include notable anxiety about the security of the supply chain during major disruptions.
 For some, this offers a massive opportunity to begin domestic manufacture of these items.